PET imaging of apoptosis and necrosis

 Caspases are intracellular enzymes that are activated during apoptosis, and therefore provide a specific target for apoptosis imaging.
 Caspase tracers need to be able to penetrate the cell membrane to be useful, and may therefore be affected by changed perfusion and transport (Machulla, 2015; Ostapchenko et al., 2019).

 The caspase substrate based PET radiopharmaceutical [18F]CP18 is capable of detecting the activity of caspase-3/7, two key executioner proteases in the apoptosis pathway, through selective cleavage of the ligand by the activated proteases and its subsequent accumulation in apoptotic cells.
 In vitro and in vivo models suggest that [18F]CP18 uptake is specifically related to apoptosis but not necrosis (Su et al., 2013; Xia et al., 2013; Rapic et al., 2017).
-[18F]C-SNAT is another caspase-3/7 substrate; after cleavage, it undergoes intracellular cyclization reaction leading to trapping inside the cells (Palner et al., 2015; Witney et al., 2015).
+[18F]C-SNAT is another caspase-3/7 substrate; after cleavage, it undergoes intracellular cyclization reaction leading to trapping inside the cells (Palner et al., 2015; Witney et al., 2015); further development has provided [18F]C-SNAT4 with better stability (Chen et al., 2021).
 [68Ga]Ga-TC3-OGDOTA is a bifunctional radiotracer that contains peptide helping passage through cell membranes; intracellular caspase-3 cleaves the peptide, leaving the label-carrying part of molecule trapped in the cells (Ostapchenko et al., 2019).

 Isatin sulphonamides are specific caspase-3 and caspase-7 inhibitors.
 Several positron emitting isotope labelled analogues have been developed (Limpachayaporn et al., 2013; Médoc et al., 2016), including [18F]ICMT-11 (Nguyen et al., 2009; Challapalli et al., 2013), [18F]WC-II-89 (Zhou et al., 2006), [18F]WC-IV-3 (Chen et al., 2009), [18F]WC-98 (Chen et al., 2009), [18F]WC-4-116 (Thukkani et al., 2016), and [18F]CbR (Faust et al., 2007).